dotkernel/dot-helpers/README.md

 Next, register the package's `ConfigProvider` to your application config.

-Note : Make sure to register the package under the `// DK packages` section.
+> Make sure to register the package under the `// DK packages` section.